kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/container.md

 ```java
 public interface Lifecycle {

     void init() throws Exception;

     void release() throws Exception;
 }
 ```

-In a dependency container, all components are initialized asynchronously and in parallel as much as possible.
+In a dependency container, all components are initialized in parallel as much as the graph allows, each on its own virtual thread.

 If you need to provide a component with a lifecycle from a factory method, you can use the `LifecycleWrapper` class.
 It implements two contracts at once: